danbev/learning-v8/README.md

     gclient sync

-What I've been using the following target:

-    $ make x64.debug

-You should then be able to find the output in `out/x64.debug/`

-To run the tests:

-    $ make x64.check

-After this has been done you can set an environment variable named `V8_HOME` which points to the the checked out v8 directory.
-For example, :

-    $ export V8_HOME=~/work/google/javascript/v8

 ## Building chromium
 When making changes to V8 you might need to verify that your changes have not broken anything in Chromium.